 Unlike traditional equity REITs, mREITs fluctuate wildly based on interest rates.
 Also, mortgage REITs are highly leveraged.
 The risk with mREITs is sudden changes in the Mortgage-backed securities (MBS) market, leading to massive losses or bankruptcy.

 A hybrid REIT is a real estate investment trust company that effectively combines equity and mortgage REITs (mREITs).
 They own and manage properties collecting rents, and also invest in mortgage securities.
 Hybrids REITs try to profit from rising and falling interest-rate environments by investing in actual properties and mortgages.

 Public Non-listed REITs

 Public non-listed REITs are registered with the SEC and are therefore regulated, but they are not traded on public exchanges.
 They operate like listed REITs nearly every other way.
-Still, since they do not sell publicly, investors need to purchase shares directly from the REIT’s management company through its real estate crowdfunding platform or a third-party broker-dealer.
+Still, since they do not sell publicly, investors need to purchase shares directly from the REIT’s management company through its real estate syndication platform or a third-party broker-dealer.